hanshenChen/CHCrack5K/README.md

 | CRKWH100            | 512×512             | Resize                | 100     |
 | TunnelCrack         | 512×512             | Resize                | 981     |

+*For detailed subset download links, please refer to the references provided in the [paper](https://doi.org/10.1016/j.eswa.2025.128144).

 ## Access the Dataset
 The dataset is hosted on GitHub and can be accessed via the following link: